Supply Chain Exception Command Center · System of Action

 Coordinate

-Runs a shared resolution session across supply planning, demand planning, and logistics teams simultaneously.
+Runs a shared resolution session across Supply Planning, Demand Planning, Logistics, and Procurement simultaneously.

 04